peteroupc/html3dutil/doc/BSplineCurve.md

 <a name='BSplineCurve_jerk'></a>
 ### BSplineCurve#jerk(u)

-Finds an approximate jerk vector at the given U coordinate of this curve.
+Finds an approximate jerk vector at the given u-coordinate of this curve.
 The implementation in <a href="Curve.md">Curve</a> calls the evaluator's <code>jerk</code>
 method if it implements it; otherwise, does a numerical differentiation using the acceleration vector.